-So what do these remarkable discoveries about the connection between physical fitness and the ongoing health of YOUR brain mean when it comes to your risk for dementia?
+So what do these remarkable discoveries about the connection between physical fitness and the ongoing health of YOUR brain mean when it comes to your risk for cognitive decline?
 Is it a small effect, or a big one?
 Let’s clear that up now…

 The Swedish women’s health study ran a full 44 years.
-Yet during this entire period only 5 percent of the women from the high cardiovascular fitness group fell victim to any form of dementia.
-This translates into just 1/8th the rate of occurrence of dementia experienced by the study participants deemed to be of moderate fitness.
+Yet during this entire period only 5 percent of the women from the high cardiovascular fitness group fell victim to any form of cognitive impairment.
+This translates into just 1/8th the rate of occurrence of this affliction experienced by the study participants deemed to be of moderate fitness.

-What I haven’t told you yet is that of that 5 percent of highly fit women who eventually were diagnosed with dementia, their brains resisted the disease for an unusually long time.
+What I haven’t told you yet is that of that 5 percent of highly fit women who eventually were diagnosed with cognitive impairment, their brains resisted the change for an unusually long time.

 When the researchers compared these women with those in the moderately fit group – women who also began to experience frustrating forgetfulness, periods of confusion, and ever-growing inability to deal with even mildly complex daily tasks – they found an effect much larger than expected.

-The onset of symptoms of dementia in the highly fit women were delayed by 11 years
+The onset of symptoms of cognitive impairment in the highly fit women were delayed by 11 years